SystemsApproach/private5g/cloud.rst

 any configuration and control state associated with those models;
 apply that state to the underlying components, ensuring they remain in sync with the operator’s intentions; and authorize the set API calls users try to invoke on each service.
-These details are spelled out in Chapter 5.

-2.4.4 Monitoring and Logging
+6.2.4 Monitoring and Logging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In addition to controlling service functionality, a running system has